rewindio/aws-connect/README.md

 NOTE: If there are multiple instances with the same tag, one is chosen

-2. Establish an interactive shell session with a specfic instance tagged with a Name of my-app in the us-east-2 region using the AWS CLI profile
+2. Establish an interactive shell session with a specific instance tagged with a Name of my-app in the us-east-2 region using the AWS CLI profile

 `aws-connect -a ssh -n my-app -r us-east-2 -p staging -s`